metasnf: Meta Clustering with Similarity Network Fusion in R: Meta clustering

 Groups of cluster solutions that are highly similar form visually discernible squares in the sorted adjusted Rand index heatmap.
-A vector of indices to partition these meta clusters, referred to here as the \textit{split vector}, can be passed into \code{adjusted_rand_index_heatmap}.
-This vector can be obtained by trial and error, or through interacting with the heatmap in the \code{shiny_annotator} function. \begin{CodeChunk} \begin{CodeInput} R> shiny_annotator(ari_hm) \end{CodeInput} \end{CodeChunk} This function launches an R Shiny \citep{rshiny} application where a user can identify the indices of meta cluster boundaries on an adjusted Rand index heatmap by clicking on them.
+A vector of indices to partition these meta clusters, referred to here as the split vector, can be passed into \code{meta_cluster_heatmap()}.
+This vector can be obtained by trial and error, or through interacting with the heatmap in the \code{shiny_annotator()} function. \begin{CodeChunk} \begin{CodeInput} R> shiny_annotator(ari_hm_1) \end{CodeInput} \end{CodeChunk} This function launches an R Shiny \citep{rshiny} application where users can identify the indices of meta cluster boundaries on an adjusted Rand index heatmap by clicking on them.
 The function itself wraps around Shiny functionality provided by \pkg{InteractiveComplexHeatmap} \citep{gu_make_2022}.